JAO1988/ColorHoster-JSON/README.md

 # [Color Hoster](https://github.com/Azarattum/ColorHoster) 🌈 ⌨️
 An OpenRGB-compatible, high-performance SDK server for VIA per-key RGB firmware flashing and animation.
-This repository is used to store Color Hoster VIA-Compatible JSON files for various QMK Compatible Keyboards, as well as provide instructions for building and compiling your own Color Hoster-capable QMK firmware.
+This repository is used to store Color Hoster VIA-Compatible JSON files for various QMK Compatible Keyboards, as well as provide instructions for building and compiling your own ColorHoster-capable QMK firmware.

 ---